-SII SCR coverage scenario testing is performed on a quarterly basis to assess the sensitivity of the SCR and the SCR coverage ratio to various scenarios.
-A summary of the stress testing for insurance risk as at 31 December 2018 is provided in section C.8.
-The resulting SCR and SCR coverage impact was in line with expectations and none of the scenarios tested resulted in a breach of 100% of the SCR solvency Ratio.
-Two scenarios result in ratios below the Company's target SCR solvency ratio range (130% - 150%).
+SII SCR coverage scenario testing is performed on an annual basis to assess the sensitivity of the SCR and the SCR coverage ratio to various scenarios.
+A summary of the stress testing for insurance risk as at 31 December 2019 is provided in section C.8.
+The resulting SCR and SCR coverage impact was in line with expectations and none of the scenarios tested resulted in a breach of 100% of the SCR Solvency Ratio.

 The Company has a number of ways by which it can manage its solvency coverage and ensure that it returns within target.
 This includes changing gross exposures or external reinsurance arrangements, changing the internal reinsurance arrangements or other traditional forms of capital management (e.g. capital injections, cease dividend payments etc.).